Delni/mercury/README.md

 ![icon](/img/icon.png)

 # Mercury
-`v0.11.6`
+`v1.0.0`
 The budget planner of the 21st century

-:construction: Please be aware that Mercury is currently under development, you should not try it before v1.0.0+ :construction:
+:construction: Please be aware that Mercury is in constant development, you may encounter unknown bug :construction:

 ---

-*Mercury* offer basic budget planner functionnality, such as managing account, add / edit / delete operation...
+*Mercury* offer basic budget planner functionality, such as managing account, add / edit / delete operation...
 I always wanted a tool as MSMoney or [HomeBank](http://homebank.free.fr), but with improved and modern UI.
 HomeBank was the software I used to use, and many features come from there.
 This application is built on top of [Electron](electron.atom.io)